 - House Bill 1414 was passed in the Missouri Legislature as a cost neutral project which meant no additional fiscal resources were given for implementation.
-The child welfare system has seen a staffing crisis in the past two years and assets have been critically low which has impacted the implementation and the outcomes that we are measuring. - The current system utilized for case management is Family and Children Electronic System (FACES).
-FACES was implemented in the mid-2000's and is over fifteen years old.
+The project has required significant hours by team members to promulgate the regulations, development of dashboards, and implementation of improvement efforts in the field in child welfare. - The child welfare system has seen a staffing crisis in the past two years and assets have been critically low which has impacted the implementation and the outcomes that we are measuring.

+The current system utilized for case management is Family and Children Electronic System (FACES).
+FACES was implemented in the mid-2000's.
 As such, the system is not able to keep up with demands and there are some pieces of data and metrics that are difficult to extract and for some data points, the system does not have the capability to capture.
 In 2022, the Children's Division began the exploration and development phase to replace FACES with a new Comprehensive Child Welfare Information Systems (CCWIS).
-The Division will address identified constraints with the implementation of the new system.
-Development and implementation is expected to occur by September 2025.
+FACES cannot be modified to capture additional data at this time as resources are being used for the development of the new CCWIS system, which will address identified constraints.
+Development and implementation is expected to occur by end of 2026.